Freshwater Aquarium Plant Care;

 Effect of Aeration (air stones etc.) on CO2.

-Aeration whether it be air stones and/or breaking of the surface tension via the splashing effect of a HOB filter is essential for fish to provide necessary oxygen, HOWEVER this can also “drive off” important CO2 that you are adding to your tank for plants via a CO2 generator or even from normal fish respiration back to a level of equilibrium.
+Aeration, whether it be from air stones, and/or breaking of the surface tension via the splashing effect of a HOB filter is essential for fish to provide necessary oxygen, HOWEVER this can also “drive off/off gas” important CO2 that you are adding to your tank for plants via a CO2 generator or even from normal fish respiration back to a level of equilibrium.

 CO2 GENERATORS, Basic, DIY, Professional:

-Sanders Floramat CO2 Generator .
-For newbie’s (and even advanced aquatic plant hobbyists) I find the Sanders model the most foolproof (although currently unavailable due to aerosol shipping restrictions).
+For newbies (and even some advanced aquatic plant hobbyists) I find the Sanders Floramat CO2 Generator to be the most foolproof (although currently unavailable due to aerosol shipping restrictions in the USA).

 *Jungle Fizz CO2 System: not as good as the Sanders/Tropic Marin Aerosol canister method, this system uses fizz tablets instead of the CO2 canister as in the Sanders Floramat.
-As with the Floramat, agitating water under the pure CO2 bell will increase the rate of CO2 absorption.

-*Hagen Natural Plant CO2 system; this system is popular with many plant keeping aquarists, however (in my experience/opinion) this system is over rated & over priced (for a yeast method).
+*Hagen Natural Plant CO2 system: this system is popular with many plant keeping aquarists.

-*Homemade Yeast Methods; There are many ways to produce CO2 via the use of yeast and sugars which includes a another method that utilizes Jell-O (Gelatin) for CO2 production.
+*Homemade Yeast Methods: there are many ways to produce CO2 through the use of yeast and sugars which include another method that utilizes Jell-O (Gelatin) for CO2 production.